• Skip to primary navigation

 What is the Washington Working Families Tax Credit?

-The Working Families Tax Credit launches February 1st, 2023.
-This new annual tax refund for Washington residents is worth $50-$1,200 depending on your income level and how many qualifying children you have in your household.
+The Working Families Tax Credit is a new annual tax refund for Washington residents worth $50-$1,255 depending on your income level and how many qualifying children you have in your household.
 Undocumented workers and other who use an Individual Taxpayer Identification Number to do their taxes are eligible for this payment.
+Check if you are eligible and apply today – you have three years to claim your credit.

 Working Families Tax Credit Details